staghado/vit.cpp/README.md

 ## Description

-This project presents a standalone implementation of the well known Vision Transformer (ViT) model family, used in a broad spectrum of applications and SOTA models like Large Multimodal Modls(LMM).
+This project presents a standalone implementation of the well known Vision Transformer (ViT) model family, used in a broad spectrum of applications and SOTA models like Large Multimodal Models(LMM).
 The primary goal is to develop a C/C++ inference engine tailored for ViT models, utilizing [ggml](https://github.com/ggerganov/ggml) to enhance performance, particularly on edge devices.
 Designed to be both lightweight and self-contained, this implementation can be run across diverse platforms.

 <details>
 <summary>Table of Contents</summary>